a-palchikov/pyumdh/README.rst

 pyumdh: use python to find memory leaks in your native windows apps
 ===================================================================

-pyumdh is a collection of utils aimed to help in tracking memory leaks in native windows apps.
+pyumdh is a collection of python utils aimed to help in tracking memory leaks in native windows apps.
 Note, that this is not a stand-alone memory leak detector and requires the initial use of UMDH (user mode dump heap tool) from debugging tools for windows.
 UMDH is used to bootstrap these scripts with the initial set of memory snapshots.
 Also, it is a not particularly user-friendly (as in GUI) and requires heavy use of python for analysis.
 I'm planning to add a basic browser-based support for viewing analysis results in the future though.

-Currently, helpers the toolkit provides, fall in two main categories:
+What can you do with pyumdh?
-        * automating UMDH
+        * automate UMDH
-        * analyzing memory snapshots (as in diffing and filtering)
+        * diff memory logs

-There's a script that can optionally be packaged into an executable using the provided setup.py:
+Provided setup.py can be used to build an executable (py2exe).
-        python setup.py py2exe

-It provides a no-brainer CLI interface to take memory snapshots from running processes.
-Command line options:
-  -v, --verbose         increase verbosity
-  --pid=PID             snapshot from process id --pname=PNAME         snapshot from process name --log-file=LOGFILE    log to file (default is pyumdh.log)

-  * Automating UMDH
+  * Automate UMDH
 To start working with a specific process, one of --pid or --pname suffices.
 To continue the session, pyumdh can be started w/o parameters - it will retrieve parameters from a cached configuration file valid for a single process session.

-  * Analyzing memory snapshots
-A collection of utilities to parse and compare the available memory snapshots provides a handy basis for memory analysis.

-Abstractions provided include: Backtraces to read/process memory snapshots (files) and Filters to help with diffing and filtering of allocation stacks.

-Stock filters include a heuristics-based search for modules of interest and a basic stack grep.
+Make sure you clean up sessions after you're done with them to avoid spurious warnings from UMDH being unable to access process using archaic cached configuration.

+  * Diff logs
+Backtrace class provides a simple base for further processing of memory snapshots.
+Diffs are represented as instances of Backtrace so diffing Diffs is possible.

+I've implemented a basic filter to help me match traces of interest based on a notion of a system allocator and a foreign module.

+A system allocator is simply the system APIs for allocating memory.
+These are currently hardcoded in filters.py.
+Foreign module is one making an allocation the filter does not know about.
+By default, filter assumes knowledge of system modules (based on their location) and defines foreign to be everything else.
+The list of system (or trusted) modules can be configured to fit your setup.